 I NOW MANAGE MY PEERS

 As difficult as it is to be successful in a new leadership role, things quickly get complicated when you are asked to manage those who were previously your peers or superiors.
 A whole new set of problems enter the manager-employee equation in these situations.
-Training is rarely provided to help you navigate the unique and trying challenges you have no doubt encountered.
+Training is rarely provided to help navigate the unique and trying challenges that will no doubt encountered.

 Your direct reports likely fall into one of three categories: Advocates, Detractors, or Fence-sitters.
 All of which need to be identified and appropriately engaged and managed if you are to succeed.